Living-with-machines/dhoxss-text2tech/README.md

-# DHOxSS - From Text to Tech
+# DHOxSS - Text to Tech
 Materials for the Text to Tech workshop at the Digital Humanities Oxford Summer School

 ## Binder